aspeakman/openpyn-nordvpn/README.md

 Filter Options:
   Find Specific Types Of Servers

-  -a AREA, --area AREA  Specify area, city name or state e.g "openpyn au -a
+  -a AREA, --area AREA  Specify city name only e.g "openpyn au -a
                         victoria" or "openpyn au -a 'sydney'" -m MAX_LOAD, --max-load MAX_LOAD
                         Specify load threshold, rejects servers with more load